About Us

 6. INTERNAL AUDIT

-Group Internal Audit Department (“GIAD”) provides independent and objective assurance to the Board that the established internal controls, risk management and governance processes are adequate and are operating effectively and efficiently.
+Group Internal Audit Department (“GIAD”) provides independent and objective assurance to the Board on the integrity and effectiveness of the Group’s system of internal controls.

 To ensure independence and objectivity, GIAD reports independently to the AC and has no responsibilities or authority over any of the activities it reviews.
 GIAD’s scope of work and activities are guided by the Internal Audit Charter, mandatory elements of The Institute of Internal Auditors’ International Professional Practices Framework and relevant regulatory guidelines.

 An Annual Audit Plan based on the appropriate risk-based methodology has been developed and approved by the AC.
-On a quarterly basis, audit reports and status of internal audit activities including the sufficiency of GIAD resources are presented to the AC for review.
+On a quarterly basis, audit reports and the status of internal audit activities, including the sufficiency of GIAD resources, are presented to the AC for review.

-The Group is committed to mitigating the risks of bribery and corruption in all its business transactions by implementing a bribery management system.
-The processes undertaken to mitigate possibility of bribery and corruption were conducted according to T.R.U.S.T principles outlined in the Guidelines on Adequate Procedures issued by the Prime Minister’s Department:
+The Group is committed to mitigating the risks of bribery and corruption in all its business transactions by implementing an anti-bribery management system.
+The processes undertaken to mitigate the possibility of bribery and corruption were conducted according to T.R.U.S.T principles outlined in the Guidelines on Adequate Procedures issued by the Prime Minister’s Department:

 a.
 Top level commitment

-The Group has established an Anti-Bribery and Anti-Corruption (“ABAC”) Policy and ABAC Standard Operating Procedures (“ABAC-SOP”) since 1 June 2020, as a commitment to prevent all forms of bribery and corruption in its daily business activities consistent with the Group’s core values to promote good governance.
-An Integrity Management Framework was approved on 30 August 2022 to provide guidance to Group Integrity Unit (“GIU”) in executing its duties and responsibilities.
+The Group has established an Anti-Bribery and Anti-Corruption (“ABAC”) policy and ABAC Standard Operating Procedures (“ABAC-SOP”) since 1 June 2020, as a commitment to prevent all forms of bribery and corruption in its daily business activities consistent with the Group’s core values to promote good governance.
+A copy of the ABAC policy is published on the Company’s website.

 b.
 Risk assessment

 The Group recognises the importance of adopting a corruption risk assessment (“CRA”) into its existing business processes.
 CRA is a risk-based management tool that guides the development of corruption risk profiles and risk action plans that effectively minimise the exposure to bribery and corruption.
-The GIU will identify any structural weaknesses in the existing business processes that may give room for bribery and corruption and register the risks in the corruption risk register.
+For the period under review, one hundred ninety (190) bribery / corruption related risks were identified and assessed, which assisted the Group in developing an effective anti-bribery program, ensuring legal compliance [e.g., Malaysian Anti-Corruption Commission (“MACC”) Act 2009], preventing severe reputational damage, and mitigating financial losses from fines or prosecutions.

 c.
 Undertake control measures

-Throughout the year, the GIU perform integrity due diligence for service providers and obtains declarations of integrity from employees and service providers.
+Throughout the year, the GIU perform integrity due diligence for service providers, employee background checks via Sistem Tapisan Keutuhan of MACC for new recruits, and obtains declarations of integrity from employees and service providers.

 d.
 Systematic review